 Miller Peninsula State Park Property Interim Trail Plan

-Washington State Parks has finalized an Interim Trail Plan.
-The planning effort was a follow up to the Miller Peninsula State Park Property Initial Trail Identification and Designation approved by Washington State Parks Director, Don Hoch, on December 8, 2014.
-State Park staff was advised by a Trail Advisory Group (TAG).
+On December 8, 2014 Washington State Parks Director, Don Hoch approved the finalized Interim Trail Plan.
+The planning effort was a follow up to the Miller Peninsula State Park Property Initial Trail Identification and Designation.
+State Parks staff was advised by a Trail Advisory Group (TAG).
 TAG represents hiking, biking, and equestrian trail users and neighbors.

 The Interim Trail Plan establishes Trail Management Objectives for the park's trail system.
 Needed trail maintenance, signage and other related improvements are addressed.
 Cooperative agreements will be developed with volunteer organizations to assist in trail maintenance and improvements.